akruszewski/gibl/manuscript/chapter3.md

 ### 3.4.1. `transaction-io.rkt`

-A `transaction-io` structure (transaction input/output) will be consistes in the `transaction` structure.
-The transaction input will represent the blockchain address from which the money were sent, and the transaction output will represent the blockchain address to which the money were sent.
+A `transaction-io` structure (transaction input/output) will be consisted in the `transaction` structure.
+The transaction input will represent the blockchain address from which the money was sent, and the transaction output will represent the blockchain address to which the money was sent.

 This structure contains a hash so that we're able to verify its validity.
 It also has a value, an owner and a timestamp.